 It is important to remember, however, that there are many forms of financial support available to you and also that you will be entering a well-paid and secure career.

-It is important to remember that there are different rules for funding depending on your nationality – even if you are English, Scottish, Irish or Welsh.
+Be aware that there are different rules for funding depending on your nationality including English, Scottish, Irish or Welsh.

-These are available to all students to cover living costs and are administered by the Student Loans Company (www.slc.co.uk).
-These are partly means tested and vary according to where you live / study and your personal circumstances.
+These are available to all students to cover living costs and are administered by the Student Loans Company.
+These are partly means tested and vary according to where you live and study, and your personal circumstances.

-The NHS pays the tuition fees and provides bursaries to students in years 5 and 6 of non-graduate entry medical courses and in years 2-4 of graduate entry courses.
+NHS England pays tuition fees and provides bursaries to students in years 5 and 6 of non-graduate entry medical courses and in years 2-4 of graduate entry courses.

 Again eligibility and entitlement criteria are complex and vary according to personal circumstances.